neilobremski/adverstorial/README.md

 ### Rules
 Violating any of the following will cause a player to lose their turn and their edits to be discarded.

+* Keep it within a dozen paragraphs!
+This is a short story, not a novel.
 * Story title must not changed once the first player writes it.
 * The beginning and ending of the story must stay essentially the same; it is the middle parts that can be expanded upon to add new scenes.
 * Facts must not be removed or materially altered.